flairysky/secretsobservatory/posts/poem_first_act.md

 but we would like to construct an association only from $A$, then we can do so and call it a "restriction of $f$," denoted by $f|_{A}$.
 Thus, symbolically we started with $f:S \to S'$ and we constructed $f|_{A}:A \to S'$.
-Further, instead of saying all the time the first set or original set and another set, we call the first set the "**domain**" of an association and the second set the "**co-domain**" (or "**target set**") of an association, and we also see that not every element in the co-domain has to be assigned to some element in the domain, and so we call the collection of all the elements in the co-domain which are assigned to some element in the domain the "**image**" of an association (symbolically $\operatorname{Im}(f)$, if we call our association $f$).
+Further, instead of saying all the time the first set or original set and another set, we call the first set the "<strong>domain</strong>" of an association and the second set the "<strong>co-domain</strong>" (or "<strong>target set</strong>") of an association, and we also see that not every element in the co-domain has to be assigned to some element in the domain, and so we call the collection of all the elements in the co-domain which are assigned to some element in the domain the "<strong>image</strong>" of an association (symbolically $\operatorname{Im}(f)$, if we call our association $f$).
 Hence, we immediately see (take domain and co-domain such that the co-domain contains more elements than the domain) that it is not always true that a co-domain is equal to the image!
 This fact will be important later below (look up surjection and also what can happen if we take domain and co-domain to be the same set and the association is injective).
 <figure>
   <img src="assets/imagespoem/association.png" alt="image vs co-domain" class="w-full h-64 object-cover rounded-lg shadow-md">
   <figcaption class="text-center text-sm text-gray-600 dark:text-gray-400 mt-2 italic">